 - Provide a brief description of your current employment.

-- Explain your experience of working with an individual with visual impairment.
+- Explain your experience of working with an individual with hearing impairment.

 - Provide reasons why you believe that you would be an excellent candidate for the program.